‘The View’ Star Meghan McCain Says Marrying Husband Ben Domenech Is ‘The Best Decision I’ve Ever Made’

-Meghan McCain remains notoriously tight-lipped when it comes to revealing personal details about her marriage to conservative pundit husband Ben Domenech, but revealed during an appearance on The Ben Shapiro Show Sunday Special that marrying him in 2017 was “the best decision I have ever made.”
+Meghan McCain remains notoriously tight-lipped when it comes to personal details about her marriage to conservative pundit Ben Domenech.
+However, during an appearance on The Ben Shapiro Show Sunday Special, she revealed that marrying him in 2017 was “the best decision I have ever made.”

 “When we went out the first time, I was like, this is a totally different vibe and it’s way better.
 I tell women: Conservative men have better family values, and they take dating and family and marriage more seriously,” McCain uncharacteristically revealed.